a3-audio/a3-system/README.md

 ## Code of conduct
 1. Don't panic
-2. care the docs
+2. Care the docs
-3. keep the Code clean
+3. Keep the code clean
-4. Easter Eggs are welcome!
+4. Eastereggs are welcome!

 ## Git
 To be simple we decided to use centralized workflow, described here: